Being Married and Filing Taxes

 Plenty of taxpayers who are Married choose to file a joint tax return because of the many benefits this status will provide them.
 When filing a Married filing joint return, The IRS holds both taxpayers jointly and evenly at fault for the tax liability.This will also include additional tax, penalties and interest that may become due, even if later in life the married couple ends up filing for divorce.

-This rule also applies to situations in which you have a judge signed divorce decree and it states that one party is responsible for the entire debt.
+This rule also applies to situations in which you have a judge signed divorce decree and it states that one party is responsible for the entire liability.
 The IRS will still look to collect the tax that is due from both parties.
-There are many cases where a spouse or former spouse may be innocent of the other spouse’s tax debt.
+There are many cases where a spouse or former spouse may be innocent of the other spouse’s tax liability.
 There may be relief if special qualifying events are determined.

 Differences Between Innocent Spouse And Injured Spouse Relief